laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 Many features here seemed like they would be good candidates for associating user preferences: users might like shows of similar genres, from similar time periods, or with high ratings in general.

-My hope was that these variables would all be encapsulated by users giving positive reviews, as that could be a proxy for each thing I had considered (and those I didn't).
+I hoped that these variables would all be encapsulated by users giving positive reviews, as that could be a proxy for each thing I had considered (and those I didn't).

 Further, after doing some ~googling~ research, I wanted to leverage a [nearest neighbours](https://scikit-learn.org/stable/modules/neighbors.html) algorithm given its widespread use and relative simplicity compared to other approaches (see [here](https://scholar.google.ca/scholar?q=nearest+neighbor+algorithm+for+recommendation+system&hl=en&as_sdt=0&as_vis=1&oi=scholart) for all the literature on the topic).